tooth development in children

 Tips:

-Start using a small amount of toothpaste with flouride.
+• Start using a small amount of fluoride toothpaste.

-Encourage your child to brush their teeth two times a day.
+• Try to get your child to brush his teeth at least twice a day.

 Tips:

-Monitor the eruption of permanent teeth and consult with a dentist if there are concerns.
+• Monitor the eruption of permanent teeth and seek professional help from a dentist in case of anomalies.

 Conclusion: